MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/confirm-vi.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-Once you have verified all the lines on a vendor invoice in Project Operations, you can use the Confirm action to confirm the vendor invoice.
-The following will be the behavior on clicking &quot;Confirm&quot; on a vendor invoice:
+After you've verified all the lines on a vendor invoice in Microsoft Dynamics 365 Project Operations, you can use the Confirm action to confirm the vendor invoice.

+When you select **Confirm** on a vendor invoice, the following behavior occurs:

-1. The status of the vendor invoice will be updated to &quot;Confirmed&quot;.
+1. The state of the vendor invoice is updated to **Confirmed**.
-2. A confirmed vendor invoice and its related records will become read – only and cannot be edited or deleted.
+2. The confirmed vendor invoice and its related records become read-only, and can't be edited or deleted.
-3. If there are cost actuals that reference this VI Line as part of the match process, all cost actuals associated with the vendor invoice line reference will be reversed.
+3. If any cost actuals reference the vendor invoice line as part of the matching process, all cost actuals that are associated with the referenced vendor invoice line are reversed.
-4. New cost actuals will be created using the information on the vendor invoice line.
+4. New cost actuals are created by using the information on the vendor invoice line.
-5. It will no longer be possible to create Correction journals or process time entry recalls or cancel approval on the original time, expense or material actuals that were reversed.
+5. After the vendor invoice is confirmed, you can no longer create correction journals, process time entry recalls, or cancel approval of the original time, expense, or material actuals that were reversed.

-> [!Note]
+> [!NOTE]
-> If any of the lines on a vendor invoice have verification status that is not Complete, then the vendor invoice cannot be confirmed.
+> If any line on a vendor invoice has a verification status other than **Complete**, the vendor invoice can't be confirmed.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]